fwextensions/sf-pools/prd.md

 * Allow users to plan future pool visits by filtering schedules by day, time, and program type.
 * Offer a more accessible and user-friendly alternative to navigating multiple web pages and PDF documents.
 * Minimize manual data update efforts through automated or semi-automated data extraction.
-* Creat a clean, modern, and responsive user interface.
+* Create a clean, modern, and responsive user interface.

 **3. Target Users**

 * San Francisco residents looking for recreational swimming, lap swimming, lessons, or other aquatic programs.
 * Parents planning activities for their children.
+* Fitness enthusiasts seeking lap swimming opportunities.
+* Visitors to San Francisco looking for public pool access.
 *   Fitness enthusiasts seeking lap swimming opportunities.
 *   Visitors to San Francisco looking for public pool access.